 Since the main causative aspect of the disease is genetic, and the brain is the most affected organ, the targeted live cells transplantation have the unique ability to regenerate damaged cells, such as neurons to begin with.

 Cell Therapy Benefits For Down Syndrome Patients

 Patients undergoing Cell Therapy have shown to achieve improvement in IQ, motor skills, social behavior, height, language, and memory.

 The typical features of Down Syndrome also become less pronounced and a vast improvement in the immune system with each cell therapy regimen.
 As in most cases involving cell therapy, the earlier the treatment is implemented, the better the outcome.

 However, cell therapy on its own is not sufficient and has to be complemented with comprehensive and integrated therapeutic modalities that also incorporate nutrition, metabolic therapy, developmental therapy, social training, and physical therapy.

 Down Syndrome or Down’s Syndrome is also known as Trisomy 21.
 It is a chromosomal disorder triggered by the presence of a portion or the entire extra 21st chromosome.
 The condition is named after John Langdon Down, a British doctor who described the syndrome back in 1866.

-Down Syndrome is a life-long condition.
-Patients and health care providers need to understand the risks, as well as detect the early signs to provide the best therapeutic methods.
-Complications of Down Syndrome can also be life threatening, depending on the response of the patients and the treatment techniques used.
+Complications of Down’s Syndrome can also be life threatening, depending on the response of the patients and the treatment techniques used.